 While classic flavors popular in Western countries, such as chocolate, strawberry or cookies and cream, were also considered crowd pleasers in Japan, traditional Japanese flavorings that might cater to local preferences, such as matcha, adzuki bean, and soda, did not fall behind in popularity.

 With food trends being repeatedly covered by national and global media, Japan’s love for desserts has been made accessible to international audiences.
-With that, more daring product releases have entered the market, tempting consumers with flavors such as soy sauce, natto (fermented soybeans), ramen or squid ink.
+Boosted by that, more daring product releases have entered the market, tempting consumers with flavors such as soy sauce, natto (fermented soybeans), ramen or squid ink.